-Kenneth McKenzie, nicknamed the “King of the Missouri”, was a fur trader for American Fur Company who controlled a territory larger than most European nations.
+Kenneth McKenzie, nicknamed the “King of the Missouri,” was a fur trader for the American Fur Company who controlled a territory larger than most European nations.

 He was successful in his work, but stiffer competition allowed his zeal to lead him into a faux pas which ended his usefulness in the upper country.
-This was the erection of a distillery at Fort Union, which was in violation of U.S. laws.
-The detection of this subterfuge brought wide-spread contempt upon the company, seriously threatened its charter, and forced McKenzie to retire for a time from the country.
+This was the erection of a distillery at Fort Union, which violated U.S. laws.
+The detection of this fraud brought widespread contempt upon the company, seriously threatened its charter, and forced McKenzie to retire for a time from the country.

-He visited Europe, and after his return, went again to Fort Union but, did not long remain there.
+He visited Europe and after his return, went again to Fort Union but did not long remain there.
 He closed up his affairs with the American Fur Company with about fifty thousand dollars to his credit.
-He then established himself in the wholesale liquor trade but was not successful, and with his habits of lavish hospitality, he soon spent the greater part of his fortune.
+He then established himself in the wholesale liquor trade but was unsuccessful, and with his habits of lavish hospitality, he soon spent the greater part of his fortune.
 He died in St. Louis on April 26, 1861, and is buried in Bellefontaine Cemetery.

 McKenzie married late in life and left two children, daughters.
-He also had a son by an Indian wife, named Owen McKenzie.
+He also had a son by an Indian wife named Owen McKenzie.
 He was given a good education and became a man of considerable prominence in the upper Missouri River trade.
-Owen was killed by Malcolm Clarke in 1863.
+Malcolm Clarke killed Owen in 1863.